 03 Kiet 10 Nhat Le, Hue, Vietnam

-At the opposite end of the scale is this family-run place just 150m from the Northwest gate of the citadel.
+At the opposite end of the scale is this family-run place just 150m from the Northwest gate of the Hue Imperial City.
 If you’re looking for a quick vegetarian lunch and you want to eat like the locals do, stop in for lunch.
 Order the Com Dia and you will get what practically everyone else is having: a plate heaped with white rice and topped with four or five of the day’s special dishes.
 With a cup of cold tea, this feast costs 30,000 VND (about $1.50 US).

 It’s not the most delicious food in the city, but it reminded me of the many places we ate in small untouristed villages during our bike trip.
 An excellent “authentic” experience.